netdata/go.d.plugin/modules/logstash/README.md

-# logstash
+# Logstash monitoring with Netdata

 [`Logstash`](https://www.elastic.co/products/logstash) is an open-source data processing pipeline that allows you to collect, process, and load data into `Elasticsearch`.

-This module will monitor one or more `Logstash` instances depending on configuration.
+This module will monitor one or more `Logstash` instances, depending on your configuration.

 ## Charts